-BALMEDIE, Scotland (AP) — Republican presidential front-runner Donald Trump is well-known in this serene coastal section of Scotland, where shimmering golden sand dunes meet the ice-blue North Sea and people play on his golf course.
+BALMEDIE, Scotland (AP) — Republican presidential front-runner Donald Trump is well known in this serene coastal section of Scotland, where shimmering, golden sand dunes meet the ice-blue North Sea and people play on his golf course.
 He's known in the Himalayas, too, far from any sign with his name on it.
 And in the Middle East, Africa and beyond.

 His is clearly a recognized name worldwide, which is not to say it's a beloved one.

 In Balmedie, the real estate mogul is both praised and blamed for building a deluxe international golf course in a previously pristine spot.
-Some believe he's delivered the jobs and benefits he promised; others think American voters should beware a fast-talking scoundrel.
+Some believe he's delivered the jobs and benefits he promised; others think American voters should beware of a fast-talking scoundrel.

-"He is a strange fish," said Susan Munro, a shop worker who has lived on land adjacent to the new Trump resort for more than 35 years.
+"He is a strange fish," said Susan Munro, a part-time shop worker who has lived on land adjacent to the new Trump resort for more than 35 years.
 "If he doesn't get his own way, he just loses it."
 As she sees it, "He would be a disaster for everyone."

 In the Himalayan hill town of Dharamsala, Tibetan Buddhist monk Tenzin Damchoe, 39, said Trump is "making a lot of noise to be noticed."
 Trump "must remember that the U.S. does not belong to white people, they themselves were once immigrants," he said.

 In the northern India city of Lucknow, Sharmila Krishna, 40, praised Trump for bringing life and color to an otherwise dim campaign.
 "Political experience is not mandatory to run a country," she said, pointing to Dwight D. Eisenhower, the World War II general who ascended to the White House.